Bicycle NSW Environmental Trust

 Safer Cycling Study

 The Bicycle NSW Environmental Trust helped to fund a 3-year study aimed at understanding cycling patterns, hazards and incidents.
 There are clear personal, social and environmental benefits of cycling, and these benefits increase as more people cycle.
-However, major barriers to encouraging more people to cycle, are the real and perceived injury risks, and concerns about more cyclists interacting with other road users.
+However, major barriers to encouraging more people to cycle exist, including the real and perceived injury risks as well as concerns about more cyclists interacting with other road users.

 1. Develop measures of cyclist crash, near miss and injury rates for a broadly representative population of cyclists from metropolitan and regional New South Wales